pivotal/docs-tap/namespace-provisioner/ootb-supply-chain.hbs.md

-# Setup for OOTB Supply Chains
+# Set up for Out of the Box Supply Chains

-This topic describes how to set up Namespace Provisioner for OOTB supply chains.
+This topic tells you how to set up Namespace Provisioner to automate the creation of resources that are needed for workloads to run on Out of the Box Supply Chain Basic and Out of the Box Supply Chain with Testing.

-## Basic Supply Chain
+## Out of the Box Supply Chain Basic

 To create a developer namespace, see [Provision Developer Namespaces](provision-developer-ns.md).

-Namespace Provisioner creates a set of [default resources](reference.md#default-resources) in all managed namespaces which are sufficient to run a workload through the Basic supply chain.
+Namespace Provisioner creates a set of [default resources](reference.hbs.md#default-resources) in all managed namespaces which are sufficient to run a workload through the Out of the Box Supply Chain Basic.

 Run the following Tanzu CLI command to create a workload in your developer namespace: